davidpet/tutorials/Angular/bazel-workspace/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Automatic Refresh on Code Changes

+When you run with `ng serve`, changes to the app itself, but not libraries it uses, will be picked up and cause the page to refresh fairly quickly.

+When you run with `bazel run`, no changes will be automatically picked up - you'd have to kill the process and start it again.

+You can install `ibazel` via npm globally and then `ibazel run` instead of bazel run.
+This will cause a reload if either the libraries or the app changes, so it's actually better than what you get with the Angular CLI.
+It seems to pick it up kind of slowly (5-10 seconds), but maybe the poll duration is configurable.

 # NOTE

 Executing tests with `bazel test //...` currently fails on MacOS due to sandboxing issues.
 To debug tests run `bazel run //path/to:test`.